Focused Practice in Hospital Medicine

 - Meet patient encounter thresholds in an inpatient setting (see chart below).

-Attestation by a Senior Hospital Officer (SHO) confirms the information you submit in your self-attestation is accurate.
+Once you submit your self-attestation, the system will automatically trigger a secondary attestation for the Senior Hospital Officer (SHO) to complete.
+Attestation by a SHO confirms the information you submit in your self-attestation is accurate.
 You will need to provide contact information for the SHO during the self-attestation process.
 Acceptable SHO titles include:

 - Division Director